Pegabots/API/README.md

 ## How to install

-This code run with `python 3.9.4`.
+This code run with `python 3.9.4` and `pip 20.2.3`.
 The packages are listed at the `requirements.txt` file.

 ## install the virtualenv package on your python via pip